RealA10N/validit/README.md

 ## Usage

-To create a template, you will need the basic `Template` module, and usually the other three basic modules `TemplateList`, `TemplateDict` and `TemplateOptional`.
+To create a template, you will need the basic `Template` module, and usually the other three basic modules `TemplateList`, `TemplateDict`, and `TemplateOptional`.

 ```python
 from configTemplate import Template, TemplateList, TemplateDict, TemplateOptional
 ```

-Now, lets create a basic template that represents a single user:
+Now, let's create a basic template that represents a single user:

 ```python
 TemplateUser = TemplateDict(        # a dictionary with 2 required values